Døden taler til Embitzsuenden.Du EmbitzGeselle holt ved min Haand, Embitzsuenden suarer.Wat Land, wat Land skal ick vandren, |

 Click the little picture to the right to see the original page.

 One leaf is missing and the text on the left side has once again been taken from Dødedantz.
 The question is which picture was used in Copenhagen's Dance of Death — there's no picture of the journeyman in Dodendantz.
-For this reconstruction I've used a picture of the young nobleman /journeyman from Des dodes dantz.
+For this reconstruction I've used the picture of the young nobleman / journeyman from Des dodes dantz.
 Admittedly he's a bit overdressed for being a journeyman, but craftsmen have always made good money.

 In Des dodes dantz the same picture was used for both the journeyman and the young nobleman.
 Let's hope a table will make it clear: